 About the CFA Institute University Affiliation Program

 Entry into the CFA Institute University Affiliation Program signals to potential students, employers, and the marketplace that the University of Canterbury curriculum is closely tied to professional practice and is well-suited to preparing students to sit for the CFA examinations.
-Through participation in this programme, the Department of Economics and Finance at the University of Canterbury is eligible to award a limited number of scholarships to UC students to take the CFA exam in June and December each year.
+Through participation in this programme, the Department of Economics and Finance at the University of Canterbury is eligible to award a limited number of scholarships to UC students to take the CFA exams each year.
 A call for scholarship applications to take the CFA exam Level I will be announced twice a year.
 Students will need to prepare for the exam before applying for a scholarship and before a decision can be made.
 For further information about the CFA exams, please visit the website.

 Mapping guide for CFA Exam Level 1 topics

 The following mapping guide includes the CFA Exam Level I topics covered within the Bachelor of Commerce major in Finance program.

 - Market Forces of Supply and Demand: ECON104, ECON105

 - The Firm and Industry Organization: ECON104, ECON105

 - Measuring National Income and Growth: ECON104, ECON105

 - Business Cycles: ECON104, ECON105